Code-Institute-Submissions/1askfrsltn-ci_ms3_mos_JanResub/README.md

 ### USER STORIES
 #### As a Site User
-  - _USER STORY 1_: The admin user registers with supre admin rights,
+  - _USER STORY 1_: The admin user registers with super admin rights,
-  - _USER STORY 2_: The admin user define MOS system elements parameters: roles,  participants, participants rights, meetings structure, meetings inputs parameters (KPIs and Actions), define accountability for teh KPIs and Atcions
+  - _USER STORY 2_: The admin user defines MOS system elements parameters: roles,  participants, participants rights, meetings structure, meetings inputs parameters (KPIs and Actions), define accountability for teh KPIs and Atcions
-  - _USER STORY 3_: each user registers to get an access to the information helping him to prepare for the meeting
   - _USER STORY 4_: The admin user prepare for the meeting prior to the meeting: update KPIs inputs, update action Status inputs,
   - _USER STORY 5_: The admin user enters new actions after each meeting based on results of the meeting
+  - _USER STORY 5_: each meeting participant can navigate through meeting dashboard
+  - _USER STORY 5_: each meeting participant can use tablet or mobile to look at the dashboard and prepare for the meeting
+  - _USER STORY 6_: The admon is able to navigate during the meeting using filters on the dashboard to facilitate the dicussion between participants during te meeting.
-  - _USER STORY 6_: The information is enetered to the cloud based non-relational database
+  - _USER STORY 6_: The information is enetered to the cloud based non-relational database and can ve accessed by the developer

 #### As an Appliaction Buyer
   - _USER STORY 7_: Consulting company who sees the product adding value to the methodolgy is willing to integrate this application into their Digital Results Hub